Hello and welcome to Automotive Thinker!

 Even though I hold a degree in business from Northern Illinois University, I have been passionate about cars and racing for longer than I can remember and have always tried to be as well read as I could on the subject.
-I have been club racing on and off for around 15 years with various clubs around the Chicago area; and like any grass roots racer, I have always done my own work and fabrication.
+I have been club racing on and off for over 15 years with various clubs around the Chicago area; and like any grass roots racer, I have always done my own work and fabrication.
 I am educated and have experience on virtually every machine found in a typical machine shop.
 I have setup, trouble shot, and programmed CNC equipment, worked in fiber reinforced plastics, and can also lay down a good weld on anything that’s weldable.
 I have also had the honor of being on my university’s Formula SAE team when it ran its most successful year in 2007, finishing 19th out of 100+ schools worldwide.

 These days, other than my day job, I find myself tinkering on a race car that my brother and I share.
 The car, now amazingly considered a classic, is a 1989 Pontiac Firebird Formula 350.
 The car is fully caged a set up for road course duty.
 The car always seems to be in a constant state of development and I struggle to think of anything on the car that’s from the factory other than the paint.

 I’m somewhat hard to contact.
 I do not update my blog regularly as I fill a senior position in my day job that, sadly, occupies most of my time.
 I’m sure if you really have the will to contact me, you can figure out a way.
 The second best way to contact me is to send me a message on twitter.